rulebricks/helm/README.md

       openaiApiKey: "MY_OPENAI_KEY" # default: OPENAI_API_KEY
 ```

-### Storage Class (AWS)

-The chart automatically creates a `gp3` StorageClass for AWS EBS.
-Disable with `storageClass.create: false` if you have your own.

 ---

 <details>
-<summary><strong>Using Managed Supabase (Cloud) - Automatic Setup</strong></summary>
+<summary><strong>Using Supabase Cloud - Automatic Setup</strong></summary>

-If you prefer Supabase Cloud instead of self-hosting, the Helm chart can automatically configure your managed Supabase project:
+Even if you use Supabase Cloud instead of self-hosting, this chart will automatically configure your project.
+You will need to find and provide certain information from your newly created account/project as values.

 1. **Create a Supabase project** at [supabase.com](https://supabase.com) if you haven't already.